Skip to main content

 FieldTypeDescription

 environmentstringDeployment context.
-Values: "virtual" (default), "embodied", "hybrid"
+Values: "virtual" (default), "embodied", "hybrid", "indoor", "outdoor", "mixed", "any"

 interactionModestringPrimary interaction modality.
-Values: "text", "voice", "multimodal", "gesture"
+Values: "voice", "gesture", "touch-screen", "text", "haptic"

 hardwareConstraintsobjectPhysical hardware capabilities and limitations